esa-esdl/esdl-core/doc/esdc_access.rst

     $ conda env create environment.yml

-To active new Python environment named ``esdc`` you must source on Linux/Darwin
+To active new Python environment named ``esdl`` you must source on Linux/Darwin

 .. code-block:: bash

-    $ source activate.sh esdc
+    $ source activate.sh esdl

 on Windows:

 .. code-block:: bat

-    > activate esdc
+    > activate esdl

 Now change into new folder ``esdl-core`` and install the ``esdl`` Python package using the ``develop`` target: